 Forget what you’ve heard; the Toyota Century isn’t a “Japanese Rolls-Royce.”
 The Century is very much its own thing.
 It’s Japan’s interpretation on the ultimate luxury automobile and unlike any other car, luxury or otherwise, ever made.

 It sits at the very top of Toyota’s lineup, above even the Lexus LS flagship.
-After driving the Alphard and Crown, I’ve finally leveled up to the final boss level of Toyota’s premium Japanese domestic lineup with the Century.
+After driving the Alphard and Crown, I’ve finally leveled up to drive Toyota’s premium Japanese domestic lineup with the Century.

 (Full Disclosure: Toyota of Japan loaned us a Century to drive for a few days with a full tank of gas.)